Program overview

 Program Structure

-• Common first-year courses to build foundational engineering knowledge.
+• Common first-year courses to build foundational engineering skills.

-• Specialization in Mechatronics Engineering with options in robotics or embedded systems.
+• Specialization options in robotics or embedded systems starting in the third year.

-• Hands-on training with industry-standard technologies and equipment.
+• Hands-on training with advanced technologies in robotics, mechatronic systems design, and control.

-• Opportunities for work-integrated learning through mandatory co-op placements.
+• Opportunities for work-integrated learning through mandatory co-op placements, which consist of three consecutive work terms.

-• Capstone projects that involve real industry problems.
+• Capstone projects that involve real industry problems, enhancing teamwork and problem-solving skills.

 Featured Experiences

-• Co-operative Education: The program includes three mandatory co-op work terms, providing students with valuable industry experience.
+• Co-operative Education: Students participate in three mandatory co-op work terms, providing valuable industry experience.

-• Capstone Projects: Students work on multidisciplinary projects that address real-world challenges in mechatronics.
+• Capstone Projects: Students work on multidisciplinary projects that address real-world challenges, fostering collaboration and innovation.

 Career Options

-Graduates of the Bachelor of Engineering in Mechatronics Engineering can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Engineering – Mechatronics Engineering program can pursue a variety of career paths in Canada, including:

 • Mechatronics Engineer: Design and develop automated systems and robotics for various industries.